 Figure f5-asptree.
 Aspect 'fir tree' showing quantitative measurement of value and anti-value in each aspect.

-Bars to the right signify value that is meaningful in each aspect, bars to the left, anti-value, i.e. harm.
-The total value expressed here is not just one quantity but 30 together.
-Although such a diagram expresses 30 pieces of data, it can give us an overview at a glance of where (in which aspects) the main value and anti-value occurs.
+The total value expressed here is not just one quantity but 30 together, which can give an overview at a glance of where (in which aspects) the main value and anti-value occurs.
 It is not so much the length of each bar that is important, as the overall pattern.

-The challenge is, of course, "By what mechanism or method do we calculate a number for each aspectual kind of value?"
-On what basis is it valid to translate between the value of resources in one nation compared with another?
+The challenge in quantitative analysis is, of course, "By what mechanism or method do we calculate a number for each aspectual kind of value?"
+For example, on what basis is it valid to translate between the value of resources in one nation compared with another?
 This all requires research on how to transduce value to a quantitative amount and then to a precise number, sometimes involving counting, sometimes measurement against a yardstick, sometimes both or other methods such as surveys using likert scales.
 Our methods could build on existing experience of calculating happiness, wellbeing, environmental value, etc. even though existing methods are not perfect.

 Summary: Many quantitative indices: GDP, HDI, GPI, etc. All are limited and some work against others.

 Governments like to use quantitative indices to show how they are getting on.
-The best-known one is GDP, but there are many others, which measure different things:
+An index is not just a measure but also expresses a statement of intent, a wish to intervene to move a (national) situation from A to B, where B is an improvement.
+The best-known one is GDP, but there are many others, which measure different things, each emphasising different aspects:

 Many call for an index to replace GDP; we discuss GDP problems below.
 But which of these could replace GDP?
 All of them have problems.

-There is the problem of how the data is obtained.
-Some data is from money-flows, some from taxes, some from surveys of how people feel and whether they feel well-off or not.
-Most the the affluent countries are well-off but believe they are not, because they compare themselves almost always with people more well-off than they are.
+3. There is the problem of how the data is obtained.
+Some data is from money-flows, some from taxes, some from surveys of how people feel or believe.
+Even in affluent countries people report believing they are not well-off, because they compare themselves almost always with people more well-off than they are.
 (We see yet again the impact of our pistic functioning, what we believe, our mindset.)

-Perhaps a more fundamental problem is that the things that are counted or measured for some of the indices are meaningful as measures only in some types of nation and not others; for example child mortality before age 5 is less relevant in affluent nations.
+5. Perhaps a more fundamental problem is that the things that are counted or measured for some of the indices are meaningful as measures only in some types of nation and not others; for example child mortality before age 5 is less relevant in affluent nations.
 The key is meaning: what is meaningful?
 What we need, for common indicator to be agreed and used by all countries, is for it to express what is meaningful to all kinds of countries.
 Dooyeweerd's aspects fill that need.
-In addition, as one RLDG participant pointed out, aspects are better because they offer something more general, which can apply in principle to all nations.
+As one RLDG participant pointed out, aspects are better because they offer something more general, which can apply in principle to all nations without favouring any.
 With aspects we can probe such measures to find out precisely what is meaningful in them, why they are seen as important.

 Summary: What exactly is wrong and right with price as a measure of value?